TACC/show_affinity/README.md

 # show_affinity
-show_affinity is a tool to show the core binding affinity of running processes/threads of current user.
+show_affinity is a tool under Linux to show the core binding affinity of running processes/threads of current user.

 To compile,<br>
-`gcc -O2 -o show_affinity show_affinity.c`
+`gcc -Wall -o show_affinity show_affinity.c`

 To run the command, <br>
 `./show_affinity [all]`